 The Registrar's Office is the official keeper of all records that will determine whether or not you receive a degree from Virginia Tech.
 The Registrar calculates your official GPA, certifies that you have completed requirements (major, minor, curriculum for liberal education) for graduation, tracks the courses you have taken, monitors academic probation and suspension, changes of major, etc. If the Registrar does not have a record of something you thought you did, then you didn't do it!
 Keep all records of your actions at the university, including receipts and paper copies of transactions such as course withdrawal and late add/drop, in case you need them to prove a point.
 And if a faculty member or someone else tells you that it is okay to do something that is an exception to stated rules, be sure to get that approval in writing with a signature and date.

 Credit received by high school students through College Entrance Examination Board tests.
 Students may obtain course credit for up to 38 semester hours.
-For more information, see your academic advisor.
+For information about how VT awards credit for AP scores, please see the Registrar's website or your academic advisor.

 Students should apply for their degree during the first semester of their junior year.
 To apply for your degree, log on to Hokie SPA and click on "Degree Menu."

 For more information:

 It is extremely important that you attend your classes on a regular basis.
 Many professors cover material in lecture that is not available in your textbook or elsewhere.
 Professors especially like to test this material on exams.
 In many courses, a certain percentage of your grade is based on class participation.
 To earn this credit, you must both be in class and actively participate.
 Some faculty have a formal attendance policy.
 If so, it will be stated in the course syllabus distributed at the beginning of the semester.
 Almost without exception, students who regularly attend classes earn higher grades in those classes than students who do not attend regularly.